Counterfactual Concept Bottleneck Models: Introduction

 \textbf{Contributions.} To bridge these gaps, we introduce CounterFactual Concept Bottleneck Models (CF-CBM), a class of deep learning models designed to jointly master three fundamental questions for a classification problem - "What?", "How?" and "Why not?", generating interpretable concept-based counterfactuals.
-Our key innovation lies in a latent process generating two similar concept vectors.
-The model uses the first concept vector to predict the target class label (as in standard CBMs), while the second is used to predict an alternative class label.
-Our experimental results demonstrate that CF-CBMs: achieve classification accuracy comparable to black-box models and existing CBMs (“What?”), rely on fewer important concepts leading to simpler explanations (“How?”), and produce interpretable, concept-based counterfactuals (“Why not?”).
-Additionally, we show that training the counterfactual generator jointly with the CBM leads to two key improvements: (i) it fundamentally alters the model's decision-making process, making the model rely on fewer important concepts, thus leading to simpler explanations, and (ii) it significantly increases the causal effect of concept interventions on class predictions, making the model more responsive to these changes.
-We also provide the code we developed\footnote{\url{https://github.com/gabriele-dominici/Counterfactual-CBM}}.
+Our key innovation is a latent process that generates two similar concept vectors: one predicts the target class label (as in standard CBMs), while the other predicts an alternative class.
+Our experiments show that CF-CBMs achieve classification accuracy comparable to black-box models and existing CBMs (“What?”), rely on fewer important concepts leading to simpler explanations (“How?”), and produce interpretable, concept-based counterfactuals (“Why not?”).
+Additionally, training the counterfactual generator jointly with the CBM leads to two key benefits: (i) it alters the model’s decision-making, making it rely on fewer important concepts and (ii) it significantly increases the causal effect of concept interventions on class predictions, making the model more responsive to these changes.
+The code of this paper is publicly available\footnote{\url{https://github.com/gabriele-dominici/Counterfactual-CBM}}.